mallmann02/gans_post/README.md

   <source src="./images/convergence_ex.mov" type="video/mp4">
 </video>

-In the GIF above, we have a simple example of two Normal Distributions.
+In the GIF above, we have a simple example on two Normal Distributions.
 The blue one is our generated distribution that gradually converges to the real data distribution as it changes it's parameters of mean and variance.

+For a more precise example of visualizing the training process of a GAN, take a look at this [GAN Lab](https://poloclub.github.io/ganlab/).
+There you can draw your own data distribution and see the generator trying to approximate it while the discriminator learns the function that separates the real data from the generated data.

 ## Architecture visualization and the training process